alexzoid-eth/aquarius-cantina-fv/README.md

 ## Submission Guidelines
 - **Submission**:
   - Submit your work by sharing the private repo you cloned with `teryanarmen` and `srunquist-certora` on github.
-  - Properties for real bugs will be submitted as github issues on the same private repo and must contain a link to the normal bug submission through Code4rena marked with relevant severity (L/M/H).
+  - Properties for real bugs will be submitted as github issues on the same private repo and must contain a link to the normal bug submission through Cantina marked with relevant severity (L/M/H).
   - Submissions will not be public and will only be shared with the committee by sharing your private repo on github.

 - **Team Participation**: